The necessary equipment

 - Pass one of the needles through the 4th hole and even out the threads.

-For a question of aesthetics, we started sewing at the 4th stitch in order to make 3 double stitches and thus have symmetry in relation to our end seam (the 3 stopping points) => to be done only if the seams are not do not come together. (see photo 2) - Sew by passing each needle through each hole one by one.
+For aesthetic reasons, we started the seam at the 4th stitch in order to make 3 double stitches and thus have symmetry in relation to our end seam (the 3 stopping stitches) => to be done only if the seams do not join. (see photo 2) - Sew by passing each needle through each hole one by one.

-- Then tighten the point well.
+- Then tighten the stitch well.

 SEE THE GUIDE TO SIMPLIFIED LEATHER SEWING >

-6. Work the edges of the flap
+6. Work the flap slices

 For the more experienced, you can choose to work the slices with a rim.

-WHAT IS AN EDGE?
+WHAT IS A RUMP?

-BEFORE AFTER
+BEFORE / AFTER

 7. Cut the leather strips